Adeilmo226/Adeilmo226.github.io/projects/CampusSimulation.md

 Running the Simulation:

-How do you run the simulation?
-This should also be an overview of the whole project, not just your extension:

-	To run the simulation, you must do the following commands:
 	Make -j
 	Make run (default port is 8081) or Make RUN=<portnumber> to choose a specific port number.